 Searching for diaries in our rare book collections:

-Rare book collections can be found by searching the University of Exeter Library catalogue
+Diaries in the rare book collections can be found by searching the University of Exeter Library catalogue

 You can find more search tips in our 'Searching our Catalogues' LibGuide